lkfink/lkfink.github.io/pages/teaching.md

 <br>

 ### <a name="reviews"></a>Reviews
-Student ratings and reviews from all courses taught available upon request.
+Student ratings and reviews from all courses taught are available upon request.

 **Excerpts from Neurobiology discussion section reviews:**